kragen/dumpulse/README.md

 compiler† and Make.
-To build the example UDP server, you probably need some kind of Unix.  udpclient.py and server.py require a relatively recent Python, either 2 or 3.  test.py, and the `test` target in the Makefile, additionally requires Hypothesis and py.test, but that doesn’t matter because I’m not doing anything in there yet.
+To build the example UDP server, you probably need some kind of Unix.  udpclient.py and server.py require a relatively recent Python, either 2 or 3.  test.py, and the `test` target in the Makefile, additionally requires Hypothesis and py.test.
+This is used to feed a few thousand random packets to the server and verify its behavior against a Python model, and it found an off-by-one bounds-checking bug when I introduced it.

 † well, I am actually using some C99 designated struct initializers in udpserver.c.